Nirgalz/multiChat/README.md

 ---------------------

  - visit http://localhost:8080/
- - open a second tab with same link
+ - click on 'graph demo' to see a simulated environment (press f5 or close before your computer dies)